jay-thakur/geeksforgeeks_py/README.md

-# This repo contains all the geeksforgeeks programs
+# This repo contains all the geeksforgeeks practice programs.